15 Top-Rated Things to Do in Bridgeport, CT

 It's easy to see why the Discovery Museum and Planetarium is deemed one of the best attractions in Bridgeport for families.
 An intriguing and highly interactive museum, this fun spot entertains as it teaches.
 It's so popular that it often books up, so buy your tickets in advance.

-Let kids loose in the MoonBase play space, where they can don a replica of the Apollo 11 spacesuit.
 Also on-site is the impressive Henry B. duPont III Planetarium, a hit with kids and adults alike.
-Shows last about 30 minutes and transport visitors to a galaxy far, far away.
+Shows are held in a full-dome theater with a massive 33-foot diameter dome.
+They last about 30 minutes and transport visitors to a galaxy far, far away.

 Address: 4450 Park Avenue, Bridgeport, Connecticut